MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-timesynccomponent.md

 ---
-Description: 'Represents the state of the time synchronization service, which is responsible for synchronizing the system time of a virtual machine with the system time of the operating system running in the management operating system.' ms.assetid: '551A81E9-E924-4A9C-965D-02FF25EE4A49'
+Description: Represents the state of the time synchronization service, which is responsible for synchronizing the system time of a virtual machine with the system time of the operating system running in the management operating system. ms.assetid: 551A81E9-E924-4A9C-965D-02FF25EE4A49
-title: 'Msvm\_TimeSyncComponent class'
+title: Msvm\_TimeSyncComponent class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_TimeSyncComponent class